I wrote this piece for the 3rd International Day of Protest Against ABA (Applied Behavioral Analysis) – August 31, 2020

 Giving a child an alternative task is actually a pretty good strategy to help children who get distracted easily.
 Preferably these tasks should be chosen by both the child and the caregiver collaboratively.

 Regardless, I want to point out that “wandering” around the classroom isn’t exactly something that should be pathologized.
 Wandering is typical for ND students.
 Many ND students do better in the classroom when they are allowed to move around the classroom as they work.
-I don’t exactly have any “specific” memories of “wandering” around the classroom, but I think that sometimes it was because I was just curious of all the things inside the classroom.
+I don’t have any explicit memories of “wandering” around the classroom although I do remember doing it sometimes, especially in my younger days (preschool).
+I think that sometimes it was because I was just curious of all the things inside the classroom.
 If a child’s wandering isn’t disturbing other students, it shouldn’t be too much of an issue.

 However, wandering can also be a symptom of something bothering the child in the environment.
 In this case, it is a caregivers job to be a detective and work with the child to figure out what is causing them distress.
 Then work from there.
 Always fix the environment first, not the child.